ShareSave and capital gains tax: three strategies

 From there, you can either keep or sell the shares, and you won’t need to worry about tax.

 To find out more about making an ISA transfer, search ISA transfer in the support hub.
+Find out more here.

-2. Transfer shares to your spouse
+2. Gift shares to your spouse

 Here's how it works.
 Imagine you’re planning to sell shares at the end of your ShareSave plan and you’ve made a gain of £6,000.
 With the CGT allowance of £3,000, half of your gains will be tax-free, but you’ll need to pay tax on the rest.